When: Through Sept. 8, 10 a.m. to 5 p.m. daily with extended hours Thursdays until 8 p.m

 Price: $25 adults, $20 seniors, $5 children

+The exhibition aims to trace how American artists reacted creatively to the vast changes brought about by two world wars, immense industrialization and urbanization, the Great Depression and the emergence of the complex society we know today.
+The show takes you from the folksy directness of Wyeth, Grandma Moses and Norman Rockwell up to the development - but does not include - America's first native-born art movement that led the world, Abstract Expressionism.
+Before then, American artists absorbed foreign-born movements that profoundly altered their work.
 One of the first tremors in this series of earth-shaking changes was the Armory Show of 1913, which brought to New York the Cubist experiments of European artists.
 Marsden Hartley's 1916, Cubist-influenced Handsome Drinks shows a flattened perspective, simplified forms and letters that have the same prominence as the objects on the table.